Who should take the GMAT test?

 GMAT test structure

-Verbal Reasoning – graded on a 0-48 scale.
-Multiple-choice questions on grammar, reading comprehension and logic questions.
+Verbal Reasoning – graded on a 60–90 scale.
+Multiple-choice questions that assess reading comprehension and critical reasoning skills, focusing on the ability to analyze arguments, evaluate evidence, and draw logical conclusions.

 GMAT prep course at Yeda Plus

-Founded in 2002, Yeda Plus offers the most in-depth courses in Israel, taught by Israel’s finest GMAT instructors (>95% in the relevant sections), all of whom are native speakers.
-Our courses are taught in English or Hebrew, and run on Friday mornings (10-week course) and midweek evenings (Intensive quantitative course for Hebrew speakers).
-Our small, intimate class sizes allow for maximum attention to students.
-These are the reasons our average scores of 680 are 120 points higher than the international average of 540.
+Founded in 2002, Yeda Plus offers in-depth courses for students looking to study in Israel and abroad.
+Our courses are taught by Israel’s finest GMAT instructors (>95% in the relevant sections), all of whom are native English speakers.
+The GMAT course is taught in English and runs on Friday mornings (12-week course).
+The course is semi-private, meeting for an hour each week to enrich and refine the concepts that students review at home.
+Our small, intimate courses allow for maximum attention to students, with class sizes capped at fifteen.
+These are the reasons our GMAT Focus average scores of 635 are 80 points higher than the international average of 555.

 Not happy with your score?
 Yeda Plus is committed to students’ success: all students can repeat the course for an entire year free of charge.